-As an adult, my fascination became all about fit.
+As I grew up, I became fascinated with the fit of pants.
 I’ve always known the value of my assets, and so often my "Beyoncé booty" felt ignored in a summer dress or an A-line skirt.
-Working in a business where women expend so much energy trying to exercise away their curves was insane to me; all I wanted was to highlight my thin waist and bodacious behind.
-But the fit was too often problematic.
+Working in a business where women expend so much energy trying to exercise away their curves was insane to me.
+All I wanted was to highlight my thin waist and bodacious behind.

-As a result, for years I avoided wearing trousers because I could never find a pair that worked with my proportions.
-Gapping at the waist and tightness at the hips does not a good look make.
+As a result, I avoided wearing trousers for years because I could never find a pair that worked with my proportions.
+(Gapping at the waist and tightness in the hips is just not my style.)

 Accept the fact that not all pants are created equal.
-They’re not all gonna work for you.
-For instance, I can lust after low-rise boyfriend jeans or an ankle-length cigarette pants all I want.
-But the reality is these cuts just cling in all the wrong places.
+Not all pairs are going to fit you like they do on the model.
+For instance, I can lust after low-rise boyfriend jeans or an ankle-length cigarette pants all I want, but the reality is these cuts just cling to me in all the wrong places.
 I’ve grown to accept that a high-waisted style with a relaxed or wide leg is much more flattering for my shape.
-When it comes to trouser trends, just say no; stick to what works for you.
+When it comes to trends, there’s nothing wrong with sticking to what works for you.

 If you are blessed with a curvy bottom and/or thick thighs, lucky you.
 You’re killing it.
-But understand that that means your fabric choice is that much more important.
-A super-thin or sheer fabric might be a little too immodest.
-Options in silk or lightweight linen shouldn’t be too tight and are better off lined.
+But understand this means your fabric choice is that much more important.
+Options in silk or lightweight linen shouldn’t be too tight and are best lined.
 For unlined options, look for stiffer fabrics.
-And most importantly, avoid too much stretch: It tends to look cheap.
+And most importantly, avoid too much stretch—it tends to make pants look low-quality.

 Bigger is better.
-Don’t be afraid to go up in size.
+Don’t be afraid to go up a size.
 I have never in my adult life purchased my actual size in pants.
-Most times I go up TWO sizes.
-These thighs need room to breathe.
-And, I secretly love when the sales person says "That’s way too big for you."
-Thanks.
+Most times, I go up two sizes because, in all honesty, these thighs need room to breathe.
+(I also secretly love when the salesperson says "Those are way too big for you.")

-There is not one pair of pants in my closet that has not been nipped and tucked at my corner dry cleaners.
-Skip the overpriced tailors, and just find someone who is really willing to work around your body.
+There is not one pair of pants in my closet that has not been nipped and tucked at my corner dry cleaner.
+Skip the overpriced tailors and just find someone who is really willing to work around your shape.
 Early in our relationship, my tailor asked, "Why don’t you just buy clothes that fit you?"
 (I’ve since forgiven him.)
-The truth is that bigger sizes make it possible to tailor trousers exactly to your body for the perfect fit.
-I always get the waist taken in, and occasionally the leg (to make it a touch more narrow), and have the hem taken out.
-If they’re not dragging on the floor, I don’t want them.
-It makes me look taller when I wear heels, and I love the slightly slouchy look when I wear flats.
+The truth is bigger sizes make it possible to tailor trousers exactly to your body for the perfect fit.
+I always get the waist taken in and occasionally the legs.
+I also have the hems taken out to add some length.
+(Believe me—if the pants are not dragging on the floor, I don’t want them.)
+I personally love wearing my long trousers with heels so I look taller.